True or False? In Exercises 5–8, determine whether the statement ... | Channels for Pearson+

 1

-Understand the concept of a sampling distribution: A sampling distribution is the probability distribution of a statistic (e.g., the sample mean) obtained from a large number of samples drawn from a population.

-Recall the Central Limit Theorem (CLT): The CLT states that the sampling distribution of the sample mean will be approximately normal if the sample size is sufficiently large (typically n ≥ 30), regardless of the population's distribution.
+Step 1: Understand the context of the problem.
+The statement is about using z-scores to determine probabilities for a sample mean when the sample size is at least 30.
+This relates to the Central Limit Theorem (CLT), which states that the sampling distribution of the sample mean approaches a normal distribution as the sample size increases, regardless of the population's original distribution.

-Identify the condition when the sampling distribution is normal: If the population itself is normal, then the sampling distribution of the sample mean will also be normal, regardless of the sample size.
+Step 2: Recall the conditions for using z-scores.
+Z-scores are used when the population standard deviation (σ) is known, and the sampling distribution of the sample mean is approximately normal.
+For a sample size of at least 30, the CLT ensures that the sampling distribution is approximately normal, even if the population distribution is not normal.

-Evaluate the given statement: The statement 'A sampling distribution is normal only when the population is normal' is false because the sampling distribution can also be approximately normal for non-normal populations if the sample size is large enough, as per the CLT.
+Step 3: Evaluate the statement.
+The statement is true if the population standard deviation (σ) is known.
+If σ is unknown, you would typically use a t-distribution instead of z-scores, especially for smaller sample sizes.
+However, for large sample sizes (n ≥ 30), the t-distribution and z-distribution become very similar.

 Verified video answer for a similar problem: